JuliaEditorSupport/julia-intellij/CONTRIBUTING.md

 ## You must

-0. Put all Nls into the [resource bundle](res/org/ice1000/julia/lang/julia-bundle.properties)
+0. Put all natrual language strings into the [resource bundle](res/org/ice1000/julia/lang/julia-bundle.properties)
 0. Use as much `@NotNull` and `@Nullable` as you can in Java codes except local variables

 ## You must not